 #1: Mediterranean Diet

 The inhabitants around the Mediterranean Sea are vaunted for their long life spans and low rates of cancer and cardiovascular ailments.
-Their diet — really it’s more of an eating pattern than a structured diet — is low in red meat, sugar, and saturated fat.
-They instead eat lots of fruits, vegetables, whole grains, beans, nuts, legumes, olive oil, and flavorful herbs and spices.
+Their diet tends to be low in red meat, sugar, and saturated fat.
+Instead, they eat lots of fruits, vegetables, whole grains, beans, nuts, legumes, olive oil, and flavorful herbs and spices.
 Seafood is preferred over other types of meat, and a moderate enjoyment of eggs, cheese, and yogurt is encouraged.
 Sweets and red meat are reserved for special occasions, but red wine and exercise are daily components.

 #2: Weight Watchers